- Plaintext email only

 Areas I draw on are mindfulness, neuroscience, and a knowledge of the culture/society we are embedded in.

-Send me an email to book a free 20 minute information session.
+Send me an email to book an initial session for only $60.
 I'd love to hear from you.
 (I also lead workshops on creativity and building the mind-body connection.)

 Client Fee Individuals: